The URL may have been incorrectly typed, or the page may have been moved, deleted, or incorporated into another part of the website.

-Entereg is the first and only FDA-approved agent indicated to accelerate the time to upper and lower gastrointestinal (GI) recovery following partial large or small bowel resection surgery with primary anastomosis.
+ENTEREG is indicated to accelerate the time to upper and lower gastrointestinal recovery following surgeries that include partial bowel resection with primary anastomosis.

 Warnings and Precautions

-Entereg is not recommended for use in patients with severe hepatic impairment, end-stage renal disease, or in patients undergoing surgery for correction of complete bowel obstruction
+- ENTEREG is not recommended for use in patients with severe hepatic impairment, end-stage renal disease, complete gastrointestinal obstruction, or pancreatic or gastric anastomosis, or in patients who have had surgery for correction of complete bowel obstruction.

-Entereg is available only to hospitals that enroll in the E.A.S.E.
-Program.
+ENTEREG is available only to hospitals that enroll in the E.A.S.E.
+ENTEREG REMS Program.
 To enroll in the E.A.S.E.
 Program, the hospital must acknowledge that: